 A result of the "11th European Workshop in Periodontology of the EFP" in 2015 called for increasing importance to be attached to the prevention of periodontitis and peri-implantitis [11].
-Therefore, the Swiss company EMS, in collaboration with practitioners and university professors, has adapted and updated the recall session as per Axelsson/Lindhe [12] in accordance with new scientific findings and technical progress.
+The Swiss company EMS from Nyon, in collaboration with practitioners and university lecturers, has developed a modern prophylaxis protocol.
+GBT is a risk-oriented, evidence-based, systematic, structured, modular, individual, universally applicable prevention and treatment protocol (also for peri-implant mucositis) in eight steps [13].
+GBT can also be used for periimplant infections.